 The apartment has kept many of its original prewar elements, including herringbone hardwood floors, high ceilings and plaster moldings.
 A central air and humidification system have been added to bring this classic into the 21st century.

 The unit belonged to Mike D’s mother, late art collector Hester Diamond, who passed away in 2020 at age 91.

-Hester lived at the El Dorado for “more than 50 years,” according to the New York Post, which states that “Diamond and her first husband, Harold Diamond — who died in 1982 at age 56 — moved into the El Dorado in the mid-1960s as renters.
+Hester lived at the El Dorado for over “50 years,” according to the Post, which states that “Diamond and her first husband, Harold Diamond — who died in 1982 at age 56 — moved into the El Dorado in the mid-1960s as renters.
 When the two-towered complex became a co-op in 1982, the couple purchased the duplex and an adjoining 19th-floor apartment.”

 Built between 1928-1930 and designed by famed architect Emery Roth, the El Dorado was added to the National Register of Historic Places in 1982, before earning NYC landmark status in 1990.

-Mike D told the New York Times that he and his brother spent “countless hours” in Central Park right across the street.
+When the apartment was first listed, Mike D told the New York Times that he and his brother spent “countless hours” in Central Park right across the street.
 “It really was our backyard,” said the Beastie Boy, adding that he “would often skateboard there, as well as play baseball and soccer.”
-The apartment is being listed as a co-exclusive with Amy Katcher of The Corcoran Group and Michael J. Franco of Compass.
-View the listing here.